thisislawatts/example-jobs/Senior Technical Program Manager.md

 </ul>
 <h3><strong>You should apply if you:</strong></h3>
 <ul>
-<li style="font-weight: 400;"><span style="font-weight: 400;">Have proven experience in being a technical program/project manager at a startup and/or growth-mode organization.
+<li style="font-weight: 400;"><span style="font-weight: 400;">Have 10 years progressive experience as project and program management<br>Have proven experience in being a technical program/project manager at a startup and/or growth-mode organization.
 Public company experience is a plus (pre- and post-IPO even better!)</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Have experience in Agile methodologies.
 Ideally, you’re deep in Agile and have a strong understanding of roles, approaches, etc.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Have experience in building platforms and products for internal customers, with the ability to drive adoption of these products</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Have experience collaborating with multiple stakeholders and managing priorities.</span></li>